MacCrimmon (piping family): Origins

-While this name origin would seem to tie in with the MacCrimmons' association with the MacLeods and the Isle of Skye the earliest references to a MacCrimmon (who were also pipers) appears in Campbell lands.
-The earliest reference is found in a bond of manrent of 29 November 1574 between Colin Campbell of Glenorchy and "John Tailzoure Makchrwmen in the Kirktoun of Balquhidder and Malccolme pyper Mackchrwmen in Craigroy", this reference being over ninety years before the MacCrimmons are found as pipers to MacLeod of Dunvegan in Skye.
-Another early reference is to a "Patrik Mcquhirryman, piper", mentioned in the Register of the Privy Council, vol.5 (1592–99), who is mentioned in connection with a crime in Perthshire.
-Alastair Campbell of Airds speculated that MacCrimmons were pipers to the Campbells of Glenorchy prior to the MacLeods of Dunvegan and Harris.
+While this name origin would seem to tie in with the MacCrimmons' association with the MacLeods and the Isle of Skye, the earliest references to a MacCrimmon (who were also pipers) appear in Campbell lands.
+The earliest reference is found in a bond of manrent of 29 November 1574 between Colin Campbell of Glenorchy and "John Tailzoure Makchrwmen in the Kirktoun of Balquhidder and Malccolme pyper Mackchrwmen in Craigro,", this reference being over ninety years before the MacCrimmons are found as pipers to MacLeod of Dunvegan in Skye.
+Another early reference is to a "Patrik Mcquhirryman, pipe,", mentioned in the Register of the Privy Council, vol. 5 (1592–99), who is mentioned in connection with a crime in Perthshire.
+Alastair Campbell of Airds speculated that the MacCrimmons were pipers to the Campbells of Glenorchy prior to the MacLeods of Dunvegan and Harris.
 The known lineage of the hereditary MacCrimmon pipers to the MacLeods extends from Donald Mor (c.
-1570 - 1640, in service from 1620) through Patrick Mor (c.
-1586 - 1670) to at least Patrick Og (c.
-1645 - 1730).
+1570–1640, in service from 1620) through Patrick Mor (c.
+1586–1670) to at least Patrick Og (c.
+1645–1730).

 By the mid-1690s the MacCrimmons are confirmed to have been in the Hebrides and seem to have been recognised as masters of their craft.
-An order from John Campbell, Earl of Breadalbane to his chamberlain, Campbell of Barcaldine reads: "Give McIntyre ye pyper fforty pounds scots as his prentises(hi)p with McCrooman till May nixt as also provyde him in what Cloths he needs and dispatch him immediately to the Isles".
-The order seems to relate to a statement written by the mentioned earl of Breadalbane on 22 April 1697, at Taymouth in Perthshire: "Item paid to quantiliane McCraingie McLeans pyper for one complete year as prentyce fie for the Litle pyper before he was sent to McCrooman, the soume of £160" (modern translation: "Item, paid to Conduiligh Mac Frangaich [Rankin], MacLean's piper, for one complete year, as apprentice fee for the Little Piper before he [the Little Piper] was sent to MacCrimmon, the sum of £160").
-The MacCrimmon instructor that is referenced to may well be Pàdraig Òg.
+An order from John Campbell, Earl of Breadalbane to his chamberlain, Campbell of Barcaldine, reads: "Give McIntyre ye pyper fforty pounds scots as his prentises(hi)p with McCrooman till May nixt as also provyde him in what Cloths he needs and dispatch him immediately to the Isles".
+The order seems to relate to a statement written by the mentioned Earl of Breadalbane on 22 April 1697, at Taymouth in Perthshire: "Item paid to quantiliane McCraingie McLeans pyper for one complete year as prentyce fie for the Litle pyper before he was sent to McCrooman, the soume of £160" (modern translation: "Item, paid to Conduiligh Mac Frangaich [Rankin], MacLean's piper, for one complete year, as apprentice fee for the Little Piper before he [the Little Piper] was sent to MacCrimmon, the sum of £160").
+The MacCrimmon instructor that is referenced may well be Pàdraig Òg.

 Hereditary pipers

 Though much has been written about the MacCrimmon pipers to the MacLeods of Dunvegan, there is little reliable information on them.
 The MacCrimmon of whom there is the most reliable information is Red Donald (Dòmhnull Ruadh) (d 31 July 1825).
-Red Donald held tacks at Borreraig and Shader, and at Trien in Waternish, and also a farm at Glenelg.
+Red Donald held tacks at Borreraig and Shader and at Trien in Waternish and also a farm at Glenelg.
 Red Donald's older brother was Black John (Iain Dubh) (d 1822), who also held the Boreraig tack.
 The MacCrimmon brothers had their most formative years during the Disarming Act.
 Today it is accepted that these MacCrimmon brothers were sons of Malcolm (Calum), son of Pàdraig Òg, who were both pipers to the chiefs of MacLeod and who also held land from them.
 Red Donald and Black John's father and paternal uncle (Donald Ban) both piped for the Government forces in the 1745–46 Jacobite Rising.